 News & Updates

-- The Federal Executive Level II Salary Cap has changed effective January 7, 2018.
-The NEW amount is $189,600.
-This will affect all new NIH awards and some DHHS and Department of Justice awards.
+- Released January 29, 2021, the NIH Salary Cap changed under NOT-OD-21-057.
+The Federal Executive Level II Salary Cap changed effective January 3, 2021.
+The amount is $199,300.
+This will affect new NIH awards and some DHHS and Department of Justice awards.

-- The Legacy PDF Application Package has been phased out in December 2017.
-ASSIST through the NIH Commons is available to generate NIH proposals.
+- ASSIST through the NIH Commons is available to generate NIH proposals.
 Workspace through Grants.gov is also available to generate NIH or other agency proposals.

 - Graduate student fringe benefits are currently estimated about $120 per year.

-- The budget templates have been revised to separate out Key Personnel and Other Personnel.
-Please use these templates if there is not an agency specific budget to use.
+- The budget tool has been revised to separate out Key Personnel and Other Personnel.
+Please use this tool if there is not an agency specific budget to use.

 - In all budget justifications, please designate a Key Personnel section and also an Other Personnel section.

-- The lead time policy for internal processing of grant proposals is five days.
-This means that five days prior to the due date of the proposal, a finalized version should have all SMHS signatures and be ready for Grants & Contracts Administration for final signature.
+- The UND Research & Sponsored Program Development lead time policy for internal processing of grant proposals is five business days.
+This means that five business days prior to the due date of the proposal, a finalized version should have all SMHS signatures and be ready for the final authorized signature.

 - As the PI of a grant project, you may be contacted by a Federal, State, or University auditor concerning expenses on your grant.
-When you receive these phone calls or e-mails, it is a good idea to direct that individual to myself for explanations and/or clarifications.
-If the auditor insists that a discussion with yourself and/or the department head is needed, Diane can then set up a meeting with all parties involved.
+When you receive these phone calls or e-mails, direct that individual to the SMHS Grants Manager.

-- When a new grant project number is set up by the UND Grants & Contracts Administration Office, the PI of the project is provided a copy of the award document and the UND Information Sheet.
+- When a new grant project number is set up by the UND Grants & Contracts Accounting Office, the PI of the project is provided a copy of the PI Report and associated documents.

 - UND policy states that if your grant project requires IRB approval, a grant project number (ex.
 UND0012345) will not be set up until the IRB approval has been obtained.

 - Your proposal budget may ask for a "Cognizant Agency" for our Indirect Cost Rate Schedule.
 UND's "Cognizant Agency" is the US Department of Health & Human Services.
-Our Point of Contact is Robert W. Lee at 415.437.7820.
+Our Point of Contact is Karen Wong at 415.437.7820.

 - Federal and UND regulations require that conflict of interest forms be on file for principal investigators (PI's) of proposals submitted to external funding agencies.
 UND has an approved a policy on conflict of interest.
-PIs must also submit a "Certification of Filing of Financial Interests Disclosure Statement" to the Division of Research & Economic Development annually, or more frequently if their status changes during the year.
+PIs must also submit a "Certification of Filing of Financial Interests Disclosure Statement" to the UND, or more frequently if their status changes during the year.

-- In order to ensure that correspondence from granting agencies is received by the Division of Research & Economic Development in a timely manner, please use UND.grantcontracts@research.UND.edu on all external grant proposals.
+- In order to ensure that correspondence from granting agencies is received by UND Research & Sponsored Program Development in a timely manner, please use UND.RSPD@UND.edu on all external grant proposals.

 - Reviewing your "PI Report" monthly helps you verify your budget, expenses and budget balance.